-As outlined in Keeping Children Safe in Education (2023) the governing body/trustees/proprietors have a strategic leadership responsibility for the school safeguarding arrangements and has/have the responsibility to ensure that the school complies with safeguarding duties under legislation.
+As outlined in Keeping Children Safe in Education (May 2024) the governing body/trustees/ proprietors have a strategic leadership responsibility for the school safeguarding arrangements and has/have the responsibility to ensure that the school complies with safeguarding duties under legislation.
 There is a senior board level lead to take leadership responsibility for the establishment's safeguarding arrangements.

-The governing body/trustees/proprietors and their senior leadership teams and designated safeguarding lead are aware of and follow local arrangements.
-This includes understanding and applying the Threshold document (criteria for action), local Protocol for Assessment in Derby and Derbyshire (note: this is currently under review), Derby or Derbyshire Child Protection Conference Professionals Dissent process and Dispute Resolution and Escalation policy.
+The governing body and their senior leadership teams and designated safeguarding lead are aware of and follow local arrangements.
+This includes understanding and applying the Threshold document (criteria for action), local Protocol for Assessment in Derby and Derby and Derbyshire, Dissent process and Dispute Resolution and Escalation policy.
 Arrangements have been made to set out information sharing processes and principles within the school and with local authority children's social care, safeguarding partners (Derby and Derbyshire Safeguarding Children Partnership/DDSCP) and other agencies.
 The school will supply information as requested by the DDSCP which enables and assists partners to perform their functions to safeguard and promote the welfare of children in their area, including information related to local and national child safeguarding practice reviews.

 Governors exercise strategic oversight of all aspects of safeguarding in the school and this is a standing item at all governing body/trustee meetings and recorded in minutes.
-To support this an annual safeguarding audit is completed to ensure the effectiveness of safeguarding policies and processes.
-In addition, an annual review and risk assessment of the school approach to online safety, policy and practice is undertaken.
+To support this on an annual basis:

+- A safeguarding audit is undertaken to ensure the effectiveness of safeguarding policies and processes.
+(Note: DDSCP provides an annual safeguarding audit tool, however settings may decide to use an alternative audit tool.
+This is under review for 2024-2025) - The DDSCP Stopping Domestic Abuse Together (SDAT) checklist is completed to ensure the effectiveness of safeguarding communications and responses to police domestic abuse notifications. - A review and risk assessment of the school approach to online safety, policy and practice.

-Headteacher
+Headteacher/principal

-The school headteacher will ensure that the policies and procedures, adopted by their governing body, are understood, and followed by all staff.
+The school headteacher will ensure that the policies and procedures, adopted by their governing body/trustees and proprietors, are understood, and followed by all staff.
 This includes working with the designated safeguarding lead, their deputy, and other senior leaders, to ensure the effectiveness of safeguarding within the school and ensuring that educational outcomes of children who have or have had a social worker are promoted.